minio/minio/docs/federation/lookup/README.md

 # Federation
-There are primarily two types of federation

-- Bucket lookup from DNS
-- Bucket is shared across many clusters

-This document will explain about how to configure Minio to support `Bucket lookup from DNS` style federation.
+This document explains how to configure Minio with `Bucket lookup from DNS` style federation.

-## Federation (Bucket Lookup)
+## Dependencies
-Bucket lookup federation requires two dependencies
+Bucket lookup from DNS federation requires two dependencies

 - etcd (for config, bucket SRV records)
 - coredns (for DNS management based on populated bucket SRV records)